 - Fashion design

 - Interior designers

-How Much does the Freelance Visa Cost?
+How Much Does the Abu Dhabi Freelance Visa Cost?

-Worthy of note is that the stated costs cover your medical test, visa stamping, and emirates ID.
+Worthy of note is that the stated costs cover your medical test, visa stamping, and Emirates ID.

 Validity of the Abu Dhabi Freelance License